-3.2 Effects of Changed Segment Length Distributions
+B. Effects of Changed Segment Length Distributions

 The first example illustrates the effect that walk segment length distributions have on the sojourn density distribution of the walk area.
 For this, the segment length distributions of some fields tend to result in longer walk segments starting there.
 This increases the probability for these fields that walkers move far away and thus the sojourn density there diminishes.
-Figure 4 depicts the sojourn density distribution for uniform distributions from 0 to 300m as standard, and uniform distributions from 300m to 400m as prolonged segment length distributions in the fields (4,0) to (4,4).
+Figure 3 depicts the sojourn density distribution for uniform distributions from 0 to 300m as standard, and uniform distributions in the fields (4, 0) to (4, 4).
 This graph shows very clearly the decrease of the sojourn density in the region of the fields with prolonged segment lengths.